 In addition, the Act charges SCHEV with establishing the criteria for assessing each institutions' adherence to the statewide goals for higher education enumerated therein.
-SCHEV has established the criteria for the goals contained
+SCHEV has established the criteria for the goals contained initially in the Act and is currently working with other executive-branch agencies to establish the criteria for the goals added subsequently to the Act.

-SCHEV is further charged with certifying (annually, by June 1) that the institutions have met these goals in order to receive the financial benefits associated with Level 1 status.
-In May 2007, the State Council certified that all institutions had satisfactorily met the Act's goals.
+SCHEV is further charged with certifying (annually, by June 1) that the institutions have met these goals in order to receive the associated financial benefits.
+In May 2007 and 2008, and June 2009, the State Council certified that all institutions had satisfactorily met the Act's goals.